Xatter/TeslaFeatureRequests/03-CarPlay.md

 I don't really care if it's wired or wireless, but the navigation experience in the car is barely adequite.
 At least on the East Coast.

-Some of hte issues include:
+Some of the issues include:
 * Super late notifications of turns
 * At least once every trip it tries to make me do something illegal like turn onto a one way street going the wrong way
 * Gives me the name of a street that doesn't exist, etc.